vtex-apps/io-documentation/docs/en/Introduction/frequently-asked-questions.md

 ### What advantages are there to building my store using Store Framework?

 The fastest time-to-market, coupled with the lowest maintenance cost and highest customisable framework.
 In addition, an accelerated and scalable evolution of your business thanks to a community of developers making every store block  —  and therefore your own store — better every day.
-Do I need to say more?

 ### Can I customize Store Framework blocks to adapt them to my business needs?